-4.2 Impact Site
+4.3 Impact Site

 The impact site is located on a large bluff west and outside of the Columbia River floodplain.
-The western portion of the impact site was selectively logged over the past decade.
+The western portion of the impact site was selectively logged sometime between April 2015 and July 2016, according to Google Earth Historic Imagery.
 The existing quarry is located north of the impact site, and lands farther north and northwest are dedicated to commercial timber, agriculture, and ranching mixed with rural residences.
 Lands to the west, south, and east are primarily residential developments mixed with commercial and industrial businesses.

-One soil map unit is present at the impact site, 45 - Rock outcrop-Xerumbrepts complex, undulating (Natural Resources Conservation Services [NRCS] 2020).
+One soil map unit is present at the impact site, 45-Rock outcrop-Xerumbrepts complex, undulating (Natural Resources Conservation Services [NRCS] 2020).
 This mapping unit is nonhydric (0%), has variable permeability, slow to medium runoff, and a slight to moderate hazard of erosion.
 Rock outcrops are exposed areas of basalt, and Xerumbrepts soils are shallow and well drained.
 The surface layer overlaying shallow bedrock ranges from loam, silt loam, and gravelly loam to cobbly loam, with depth to bedrock of 10 to 20 inches.
 Hydrology is primarily provided by direct precipitation and runoff.

-Vegetation present in emergent wetlands is dominated by small camas (Camassia quamash), seep monkeyflower (Mimulus guttatus), popcorn flower (Plagiobothrys spp.), creeping buttercup (Ranunculus repens), poverty rush (Juncus tenuis), common velvet grass (Holcus lanatus), sweet vernal grass (Anthoxanthum odoratum), reed canary grass (Phalaris arundinacea), and various rushes and grasses.
+Vegetation present in emergent wetlands is dominated by small camas (Camassia quamash), seep monkeyflower (Mimulus guttatus), popcorn flower (Plagiobothrys spp.), creeping buttercup

+(Ranunculus repens), poverty rush (Juncus tenuis), common velvet grass (Holcus lanatus), sweet vernal grass, reed canary grass (Phalaris arundinacea), and various rushes and grasses.

-Vegetation present in forested and scrub-shrub wetlands is dominated by Oregon ash (Fraxinus latifolia), balsam poplar (Populus balsamifera), Pacific ninebark (Physocarpus capitatus), Douglas' meadowsweet (Spiraea douglasii), four-line honeysuckle (Lonicera involucrata), common snowberry (Symphoricarpos albus), roses (Rosa spp.), trailing blackberry (Rubus ursinus), and Himalayan blackberry (Rubus armeniacus).
+Vegetation present in forested and scrub-shrub wetlands is dominated by Oregon ash, balsam poplar (Populus balsamifera), Pacific ninebark (Physocarpus capitatus), Douglas' spirea (Spiraea douglasii), twinberry honeysuckle (Lonicera involucrata), common snowberry (Symphoricarpos albus), roses (Rosa spp.), trailing blackberry (Rubus ursinus), and Himalayan blackberry.
 Herbs present in forested and scrub-shrub wetlands are predominantly small camas, fringed willowherb (Epilobium ciliatum), two-leaf false Solomon's-seal (Maianthemum dilatatum), buttercup (Ranunculus spp.), slough sedge (Carex obnupta), colonial bentgrass (Agrostis capillaris), tall fescue (Schedonorus arundinaceus), and reed canarygrass.

-4.3 Mitigation Areas
+4.4 Mitigation Areas and Remaining Wetlands and Streams

-The mitigation areas are located northwest, west, and south of the proposed impact site.
-These areas have also been selectively logged over the past decade.
+The mitigation areas and remaining wetlands and streams are located northwest, west, and south of the proposed impact site.
+Outside of the impact site, a total of 7.13 acres of wetlands will remain on the project site in perpetuity, including 6.83 acres of PFO wetlands, 0.04 acre of PSS wetlands, and 0.26 acre of PEM wetlands, as well as 0.009 acre of perennial stream and 0.01 acre of ephemeral stream will remain.
+Some of these areas have also been selectively logged between 2015 and 2016.
 Adjacent land uses are the same as those identified for the impact site.
-In the Central Basin, one soil unit is mapped in the mitigation areas, 45 - Rock outcrop-Xerumbrepts complex, undulating (NRCS 2020).
-In the Western Basin, soils mapped in the mitigation areas include map unit 45, 6D - Bacona silt loam with 3% to 30% slopes, and 10C - Cascade silt loam with 8% to 15% slopes (NRCS 2020).
+In the Central Basin, one soil unit is mapped, 45-Rock outcrop-Xerumbrepts complex, undulating (NRCS 2020).
+In the Western Basin, mapped soils include map unit 45, 6D-Bacona silt loam with 3% to 30% slopes, and 10C-Cascade silt loam with 8% to 15% slopes (NRCS 2020).